 When asked about account type, select Cash Account — not Margin Account.

-IBKR will ask about your experience with various investment products (stocks, ETFs, options, etc.).
-If you’re a beginner, just answer honestly — select “limited” or “none” where applicable.
+Fill in your annual income range, approximate net worth.
+IBKR will ask about your objectives in investing (capital growth, income, etc).
 This affects which products you can trade by default (i.e prediction markets, options, and etc).
 Don’t worry, you can request access to additional products later.

 Step 10 — Submit the W-8BEN Form